jlcrochet/razorls/README.md

 # RazorSharp

-A standalone, IDE-agnostic Language Server Protocol (LSP) server for Razor files (`.razor`, `.cshtml`).
-Provides language features like completions, hover, go-to-definition, and more for Razor/Blazor development in any LSP-compatible editor.
+A standalone, IDE-agnostic Language Server Protocol (LSP) server for C# and Razor files.
+Provides language features like completions, hover, go-to-definition, and more for C#, Razor, and Blazor development in any LSP-compatible editor.

 I made this because I didn't want to wait for Microsoft to release an official solution and because [seblyng/roslyn.nvim](https://github.com/seblyng/roslyn.nvim) only works with Neovim.
 This project is heavily inspired by seblyng/roslyn.nvim.